 - Snacks – Long drive days with minimal shops so it’s best to stock up to avoid any ‘hangry‘ moments.

 - Pens, coloured pencils, notepads, colouring books.
 These are great to leave on the bus and give to the local communities when you pass through.
-It is recommend to ask your guide or tour leader before handing these out to avoid begging from the children in the future.
+It is recommended to ask your guide or tour leader before handing these out to avoid begging from the children in the future.

 - Patience and acceptance.
 After all, you are inside a vehicle for 1000’s of km’s, with people of different age groups, nationalities and personalities, it can be difficult at times!
-Fortunately, we enjoyed the group we traveled with but you never know …
+Fortunately, we enjoyed the group we travelled with but you never know …

 Eating ‘off the truck”